- AONB Volunteer Walks Leaders

 Since the Scheme’s launch in September 1990, the Tree Council has been working closely with local authorities to set up Tree Warden Networks throughout the UK.
 By the end of 2000, there were over 7,000 Tree Wardens.
 Many parishes in the Shropshire Hills are currently without a Tree Warden and we are on the lookout for people who might be interested in taking on this role.

-If you would like to become involved or need more information, please contact Cath Landles on 01588 674084 or email email@example.com
+If you would like to become involved or need more information, please email Cath Landles on firstname.lastname@example.org

 Community Wildlife Groups (CWGs) bring together people interested in wildlife, encourage and enhance local interest, carry out surveys to establish the status of key birds and other animals, plants and habitats, and actively promote conservation.
 There are 8 Community Wildlife Groups in the Shropshire Hills.
 Visit the CWGs website for full details.